 |Organization system||Ubuntu server 16.04 LTS 64 bits|

-Benchmark protocol#1 PHP FPM is restarted, to clear OPCache
+#1 PHP FPM is restarted, to clear OPCache.

-#5 Only best results are added to Score, for each concurrencies
+#5 Only best results are taken into account in Score, for each concurrencies.

 The higher it is, the more the tool is able to respond quickly.

-This score is a for a thousand (% * 1,000) compared to all results, from same benchmark type.
+This score is a for a thousand (% * 1,000) compared to all results, from same benchmark.

-Total score is the addition of all scores from all benchmarks types and all concurrencies.
+Total score is the addition of all scores from all benchmarks and all concurrencies.

 Example : Symfony 4.1 took 57,510 ms (faster of all frameworks) to finish Hello World benchmark.